Leaving a Lasting Legacy

 You can also bequeath a particular item of value, for example jewellery, shares or property.

 Will my legacy to Epilepsy Ireland be taxed?

 Legacies left to charities are completely tax-free meaning that 100% of any gift you might leave to Epilepsy Ireland in your will, would go directly to our work.
 It is advised that you seek the advice of a professional regarding taxation and your will.

 Every gift to Epilepsy Ireland will make a difference, however large or small, in our ongoing work supporting and representing people with epilepsy, raising epilepsy awareness and funding Irish epilepsy research.

 Should I contact Epilepsy Ireland if I decide to leave a legacy?

-We fully appreciate that a Will is a private matter and it is not strictly necessary that you contact us to let us know you have thought of us when making your will.
+Making a will is a private matter and it is not strictly necessary that you contact us to let us know you have thought of us when making your will.
 However, knowing that a legacy has been left to Epilepsy Ireland enables us to plan for the future and most importantly allows us to show our gratitude to donors in their lifetime.

 By letting us know your current intentions, you are under no obligation to make a legacy gift.
 We will of course respect your privacy at all times, and hold any discussions in the strictest confidence.

-If you are considering leaving a legacy to Epilepsy Ireland and would like to discuss it with us, please contact Peter Murphy or Glenna Gallagher at 01 4557500.
+If you are considering leaving a legacy to Epilepsy Ireland and would like to discuss it with us, please contact Michael Carty, Fundraising & Communications Manager at 01 4557500.

 Epilepsy Ireland is a member of Mylegacy.ie, a group of charities that have come together to raise awareness about charitable bequests.
 See www.mylegacy.ie for more information.